udemyDevops/python/readme.md

         > If the interpretor path is not specified --> `python filename.py`  or `python3 filename.py`

-        > python2 --> end of support but still there are use cases like Ansible uses python2, linux system automation is more stable with python2 libraries
+        > python2 --> end of support but still there are some use cases like Ansible uses python2, linux system automation is more stable with python2 libraries.
+But mostly python3 will be used.